geocodefarm/geocodefarm-java/README.md

 - **Forward Geocoding**: Convert an address into latitude and longitude.
 - **Reverse Geocoding**: Convert latitude and longitude into a human-readable address.
 - **Error Handling**: Handles errors gracefully, returning informative messages for easy debugging.
-- **Support for both address formats**: Can handle a variety of geolocation results from the API.

 ## Installation